 Is it difficult?

-No its not but the following will help:
+No its not, however the following will help:

 1) A degree of natural ability or practical skill in relation to sport of any sort.